-Among the most favored of the company was Mrs. Matilda Fletcher, the noted lecturer from my state, who has, I am told, been a frequent attendant at these Her deceased husband came out of the cabinet four times during the seance, and talked with her in an audible voice.
-Other rela-tions of Mrs. Fletcher also materialized, and came out of the cabinet to see her; one, a little girl three years old toddling out in company with a young lady, and stooping to pick a must from the floor.
-The lady stated, to those near her, that she recognized her husband beyond the possibility of a doubt.
-The writer, about four years ago, lost an
+Among the most favored of the company was Mrs. Matilita Fletcher, the noted lecturer from my state, who has, I am told, been a frequent attendant at these scances.
+Her deceased husband came out of the cabinet four times during the scance, and talked with her in an audible voice.
+Other relations of Mrs. Fletcher also materialized, and came out of the cabinet to see her; one, and came out of the cabinet to see her; one, a little girl three years old toddling out in and came out of the cabinet to see her; one, a little girl three years old toddling oft in company with a young lady, and stooping to pick a muff from the floor.
+The lady stated to those near her, that she recognized her husband beyond the possibility of a doubt.
 The writer, about four years ago, lost an only son, then sixteen years of age.
-He was in his second term at college, was a boy of bright promise, and the life, joy and hope of our household.
+He was in his second term at college, was a boy of bright promise, and the life, loy and hope of our household.
 Since his death, I have sought every opportunity of hearing from him through reliable test mediums, and at a sitting with Mrs. M. E. Weeks, the test medium, on the day before the seance spoken of, my boy told me through her that if I would attend the seance of Bastain and Taylor on the next evening, he would try and materialize for me.

-True to his promise he did materialize, perfectly, walked out of the cabinet twice a distance of three feet, extended his arms lovingly towards me, and addressed me as in life, "Pa,"-then dematerialized before me.
-That it was my son I know, and I can but be thankful that through such reliable mediums as Mrs. Weeks aid Measrs.
+True to his promise he did materialize, perfectly, walked out of the cabinet twice a distance of three feet, extended his arms lovingly towards me, and addressed me as in life.
+Pa, -then dematerialized before me.
+That it was my son I know, and I can but be thankful that through such reliable mediums as Mrs. Weeks and Messrs.
 Bastain and Taylor, I have been enabled to commune with, and even meet face to face my loved ones who have passed on to spirit-life.
 Of a truth, there is no death; what we call death is but a transfer to a higher life.